Fuck Your End Of Year Lists, These Are The Only Reviews Mac DeMarco Should Care About

 You see that little star next to tomtop_shop’s username?
 That’s a motif of trust.
 It’s a sign that you can rely on tomtop_shop’s review because not only does he have integrity, he’s got 45,317 people who can vouch for his strong, but fair conviction on the product Mac DeMarco is delivering.

-Anyone can get a 10.0 from Pitchfork on the basis of one record, but Mac DeMarco has 100% positive feedback and that means he’s a great guy who has sold a lot of products fairly and honestly, week in, week out.
+Anyone can get a 10.0 from Pitchfork on the basis of one record, but Mac DeMarco has 100 percent positive feedback and that means he’s a great guy who has sold a lot of products fairly and honestly, week in, week out.

 Ryan Bassil is on Twitter.